cobaltgit/Quark/README.md

 * RetroArch cores updated to their latest versions from source
 * CPU profiles configured for best performance/battery life balance
 * RetroArch overlays for handheld systems
-* Support for network services, including Syncthing, SSH and file transfer over SFTP or HTTP!
+* Network services, including Syncthing, SSH and file transfer over SFTP or HTTP!
+* Support for native PICO-8 with Splore

 ## Hotkeys